cybergarage/round-cc/doc/round_overview.md

 ### Autonomous

-Each node run as an autonomous actor based on the specified behaviors by user programming.
-They communicates synchronously or asynchronously messages to other nodes based on the specified behaviors autonomously.
+Each node run as an autonomous actor based on the specified behaviors by developers.
+The nodes communicates messages to other nodes in the same or other clusters based on the specified behaviors autonomously.

 ![round_overview_autonomous](img/round_overview_autonomous.png)

+Round is a autonomous programming model like [Game of Life][life-game].
+The node has the behavior codes itself.
+The node runs based on the behavior codes and handles any events autonomously.

 ### Dynamics

-Each node is an autonomous and a programmable [RPC](http://en.wikipedia.org/wiki/Remote_procedure_call) node.
+Each node is an autonomous and a programmable [RPC][rpc] node.
 In Round, you can build distributed frameworks and applications to add behavior scripts and connect events into the scripts dynamically.

 ![auto-configuration](img/round_overview_programming.png)